opensafely/documentation/docs/workflow-security-levels.md

-OpenSAFELY compartmentalises data into different levels depending on the level of disclosivity and the permissions required to access it.
+The OpenSAFELY platform is highly secure.
+The data available follows a tiered structure of data of four different levels, each of which is permissioned separately.
+Each stage is generated from the preceding stage &mdash; at each step, data privacy is increased through the removal of potentially identifiable data.

 ## Level 1
-This level includes the complete, raw, patient-identifiable, event-level data.
+This is the most level includes the complete, raw, fully-identifiable, event-level patient data.
+EHR vendor data engineers store data at an identifiable level as part of their business-as-usual; they are instructed to process this data by the GPs (who are in routine practice the data controllers) in order to manage and store this information.
+No-one outside the EHR vendor has any access to this data.

 ### Where is this data held?
-Data is held within the EHR vendor's secure environment as part of their business-as-usual.
+Data is held within the EHR vendor's secure environment.

 ### Who has access?
 Only data processor staff working for the EHR vendor have access at this level (as well as GP clinical staff who can access the data for the purposes of direct patient care).